marcinwanczyk/SafariReservation/README.md

 Two panels: USER, ADMIN.<br>
 Admin has vision on the actual reservation list, and can do manual changes(CRUD) on user entries affecting the db.

-# Technologies
+# Technologies:
 Flask<br>
 SQLite

-# How to run
+# How to run:
-1. Install sqlite
+1. Install SQLite
 2. Run main.py
 3. Go to your localhost